lin2025/gpt3.5/README.md

  - Download and open the <kbd>index.html</kbd> file on your computer, input your OpenAI API Key to get started.
  - This code uses the OpenAI API and supports third-party APIs.
  - Currently, only the GPT-3.5 model (ChatGPT `gpt-3.5-turbo`) is supported as the GPT-4 model cannot be tested.
- - An OpenAI API key is required.
+ - An OpenAI API key is required, no limit on quantity, supports Auto Key Rotation, intelligently rotates API keys.
  - User data is stored only in the browser's local cache, supporting export, import, and deletion.